JackalLabs/book/README.md

 docute host
 ```

+If you want more information about Docute, the documentation engine this site uses, check out the [Docute docs](https://themarstonconnell.github.io/docute/).

 #### Side Bar

 `SUMMARY.md` is a markdown representation of the side navigation bar which is compiled onto every page.
 Making changes here will change how you navigate through the book itself.
 Remember, any time you add a page, it is a good idea to add it to the sidebar to make it accessible unless you specifically want to nest it within other pages.